 - professing a religion that is not recognized by law (religio nova, peregrina et illicita), in accordance with the law of XII Tables.

-Special edicts against Christianity were issued in 104 CE.
-It was a common phenomenon to blame Christians for all natural disasters, e.g. drought, famine, epidemics, earthquakes, and floods.
+Sometimes Christians were blamed for natural disasters, e.g. drought, famine, epidemics, earthquakes, and floods.

 According to Tertullian (2nd century CE), Christians gradually began to avoid theatres and circuses that they associated with torture.
 The persecution of Christians ceased in the 4th century CE, when Constantine the Great issued an edict in Milan in 313, introducing religious freedom.